rudydel/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/database/snowflake/yaml.md

 {% codeInfo srNumber=39 %}

-**clientSessionKeepAlive**: Optional Configuration to keep the session active in case the ingestion job runs for longer duration.
+**clientSessionKeepAlive**: Optional Configuration to keep the session active in case the ingestion job runs for a longer duration.

 {% /codeInfo %}